The Biggest Blockchain Trends to Follow in 2022 and Beyond

 While Bitcoin and Ether are definitely the most attractive and hyped cryptocurrencies, everyone is aware of their one big drawback – they’re extremely volatile.
 On the one hand, cryptocurrency holders can capitalize on volatility when currency rates rise.
 On the other, prices can fall dramatically and you can lose a lot of money.

 As for stablecoins, the name speaks for itself.
-It is also a blockchain-based coin, but its value is pegged in a 1:1 ratio to a traditional currency such as dollars, euros, or rubles.
+It is also a blockchain-based coin, but its value is pegged in a 1:1 ratio to a traditional currency such as dollars or euros.
 Stablecoins can also be backed by commodities like gold or oil.

 Blockchain serving environmental, social, and governance goals

-Helping countries around the world achieve their environmental, social, and governance goals is one of the blockchain adoption trends in 2021 and 2022.
+Helping countries around the world achieve their environmental, social, and governance goals is one of the blockchain adoption trends in 2024 and beyond.

 Blockchain offers solutions that can help energy producers trade electricity without intermediaries and enable governments to run recycling programs.
 In addition to that, blockchain implementation simplifies supply chain management and traceability and even assists in monitoring, verifying, and reducing carbon emissions.